microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 ## How the sample works

 You already know the main components of the Drinks Serving Robot sample.
 Now is the time to understand the details.

-### Starting the program

-Here is the code that starts the program:
+As with other tutorials the code that starts the program consists of a `[Test]` method that takes an `IActorRuntime`:

 ```c#
 public static class Program